 Leaseholder's right to be consulted

-The freeholder has to consult leaseholders before carrying out any repairs or building work that will cost more than £250 per flat.
+The freeholder has to consult leaseholders before carrying out any repairs or building work that will cost more than £250 per leaseholder.

 You may not have to pay all the costs if the freeholder doesn't consult you properly.

-Contact the Leasehold Advisory Service for advice if you think your freeholder has not consulted you properly.
+Contact LEASE for advice if you think your freeholder has not consulted you properly.

 How to report repair problems to the freeholder

 Write to your freeholder as soon as there are any problems: